kiyunkim/Weekly-Countdown/README.md

-# Weekly-Countdown
+# Countdown
-Counts down to a chosen day of the week at a chosen hour
+Simple countdown that counts down to the top of the selected hour, on a selected (next) weekday.